Meaning of Numbers in the Bible

 God promised to bless abundantly the Israelites if they obeyed his commandments and kept his special days of worship (Leviticus 26:1 - 13).
 If they refused to obey, however, and broke covenant with him, he warned he would allow sickness to spread among them and permit their enemies to not only rule them but also steal their food (14 - 17).

-The Lord, if his initial correction failed to move the people to repent, promised he would begin a series of four increasingly pernicious seven-fold punishments (number 7777) to underscore his dislike of sin and his desire for repentance.
+The Lord, if his first correction did not move the people to repent, promised he would begin a series of four increasingly pernicious seven-fold punishments (number 7777) to underscore his dislike of sin and his desire for repentance.

 This first seven-fold correction attempts to break the pride of the unrepentant through a severe drought.
 The lack of rain is so severe that it renders the land uncultivatable regardless of the effort.
 Food becomes scarce and even the fruit trees are barren (Leviticus 26:18 - 20).